NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 #### Expose signals

+Signals are created through emitters in Swift.
-Every public receiver is exposed to Godot.
+Every public emitter is exposed to Godot.
 All these structs must be marked ``Emitter(signal:args:)``.
 See the corresponding doc for more information.

 ```swift
 @Exposable public class Character: Node {